-Name Principal Occupation Year Commenced Serving as a Director of the Name, Principal Occupation and Other Directorships Age Company Moses Marx 67 1995 Mr. Marx has been the general partner in United Equities Company, a securities brokerage firm, since 1954 and a general partner in United Equities Commodities Company, a commodities brokerage firm, since 1972.
-He is also President of Momar Corp., an investment company, and a director of Berkshire Bancorp Inc., a bank holding company.
-He previously served as a member of the Company's Board of Directors from September 1989 to September 1991.
-O, 1555 Donald Press 69 1993 Mr. Press has been Executive Vice President of Broadway Management Co., Inc., an owner and manager of commercial office buildings, since 1981.
-Mr. Press is also a principal in Donald Press, P.C., a law firm, located in New York City and a director of Components Specialties, Inc., an electronics company, and Superior Savings of New England, formerly Branford Savings Bank.
-Steven Rosenberg 54 1993 Mr. Rosenberg has been President and Chief Executive Officer of Berkshire Bancorp Inc., a publicly traded bank holding company, since March 1999 and its Vice-President, Finance and Chief Financial Officer since 1990.
+Name, Principal Occupation and Other Directorships Age Year Commenced Serving as a Director of the Company

+Moses Marx 68 1995

+Mr. Marx has been the general partner in United Equities Company, a securities brokerage firm, since 1954 and a general partner in United Equities Commodities Company, a commodities brokerage firm, since 1972.
+He is also President of Momar Corp., an investment company, and a director of Berkshire Bancorp Inc., a publicly traded bank holding company.

+Donald Press 70 1993

+Mr. Press has been Executive Vice President of Broadway Management Co., Inc., an owner and manager of commercial office buildings, since 1981.
+Mr. Press is also a principal in Donald Press, P.C., a law firm, located in New York City, and a director of Superior Savings of New England, formerly Branford Savings Bank.

+Steven Rosenberg 55 1993

+Mr. Rosenberg has been President and Chief Executive Officer of Berkshire Bancorp Inc., a publicly traded bank holding company, since March 1999 and its Vice-President, Finance and Chief Financial Officer since 1990.
 From September 1987 through March 1990, Mr. Rosenberg was President and Chief Executive Officer of Scomel Industries Inc., an international marketing and consulting group.
 Prior to that, he was Vice President of Noel Industries, Inc., an apparel manufacturer and importer.
-He is currently a Director of Berkshire Bancorp, Inc. Allan E. Rubenstein, M.D.
-58 1992 Dr. Rubenstein has served as Vice Chairman and Lead Director since July 2002 and served as Chairman of the Board from July 1994 through July 2002.
+He is currently a director of Berkshire Bancorp Inc.

+Allan E. Rubenstein, M.D.
+59 1992

+Dr. Rubenstein has served as Vice Chairman and Lead Director since July 2002, and served as Chairman of the Board from July 1994 through July 2002.
 He served as Acting Chairman of the Board from April 1993 through June 1994.
-He is Chairman of the Board of University Heart Scan, LLC, a cardiac scanning company and is a director of Bioimaging Technologies Corp., a clinical trial company.
+He is Chief Executive Officer of NexGenix Pharmaceuticals, and a director of BioImaging Technologies Corp., a clinical trial company.
 Dr. Rubenstein is certified by the American Board of Psychiatry and Neurology and by the American Society for Neuroimaging.
 He has been on the faculty of the Department of Neurology at Mt.
 Sinai School of Medicine in New York City since 1976, and currently is Associate Professor and Director of the Mt.
 Sinai Neurofibromatosis Research and Treatment Center.
-Dr. Rubenstein has authored two books on neuro-fibromatosis and is Medical Director for the National Neurofibromatosis Foundation.
-He is also a consultant to the National Institutes of Health, the Federal Drug Administration and the U.S. Army.
-Robert S. Weiss 56 1996
+Dr. Rubenstein has authored two books on neurofibromatosis and is Honorary Medical Director for the National Neurofibromatosis Foundation.
+He is also a consultant to the National Institutes of Health, the U.S. Food and Drug Administration and the U.S. Army.

+Robert S. Weiss 57 1996

+14 Y 1 1 1 7 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 Mr. Weiss has been Executive Vice President of the Company since October 1995, and Chief Financial Officer since 1989.
 He also served as Treasurer from 1989 to March 2002.
-From October 1992 until October 1995 he served as Senior Vice President; from March 1984 to October 1992 he served as a Vice President, and from 1984 through July 1990 he served as Corporate Controller.
-He also held a number of financial positions with the Company and at Cooper Laboratories, Inc. (the Company's former parent) since joining the Company in 1977.
+From October 1992 until October 1995 he served as Senior Vice President.
+From March 1984 to October 1992 he served as a Vice President, and from 1984 through July 1990 he served as Corporate Controller.
+He previously held a number of financial positions with the Company and at Cooper Laboratories, Inc. (the Company's former parent) since joining the Company in 1977.

-Name, Principal Occupation and Other Directorships Age Commenced Serving as a Director of the Company 68 1997
+Name, Principal Occupation and Other Directorships Age Director of the Company Stanley Zinberg, M.D.
+69 1997